Pylons/pyramid/docs/designdefense.rst

        return HttpResponse(poll_id)

-Zope, likewise allows you to add arbitrary keyword and positional arguments to any method of a model object found via traversal:
+Zope, likewise allows you to add arbitrary keyword and positional arguments to any method of a resource object found via traversal:

 .. ignore-next-block
 .. code-block:: python